 Common Platform, Uncommon Performance

-The U.S. Navy’s standard for mine hunting, the AN/AQS-20A is an advanced helicopter and subsurface, towed, minehunting sonar system that has been designated as the common mine-hunting sonar for the MH-60S helicopters and the AN/WLD-1 remote minehunting platform.
+The U.S. Navy’s standard for mine hunting, the AN/AQS-20A is an advanced minehunting sonar system that has been designated as the minehunting sonar for the Littoral Combat Ship's (LCS) mine countermeasure mission package.

 The AN/AQS-20A incorporates five separate sonars in a compact, lightweight and hydro-dynamically stable towed body.
 It uses state-of-the-art imaging sonars, signal processing and computer algorithms to provide real-time, computer-aided detection and classification against the full spectrum of threat mines.
 The AN/AQS-20A automatically localizes mine-like objects and provides the operator with a visual image and a contact data list.
 All mission data is recorded for post-mission analysis.